kyma-project/kyma/docs/monitoring/docs/08-01-monitoring-custom-metrics.md

 Prometheus can reach the service using ServiceMonitor.
 ServiceMonitor is a specific CRD used by the Prometheus operator to monitor services.

-In Kyma, the Prometheus server discovers all ServiceMonitors through the **serviceMonitorSelector** matching the `prometheus: core` label.
+In Kyma, the Prometheus server discovers all ServiceMonitors through the **serviceMonitorSelector** matching the `prometheus: monitoring` label.

 ```yaml
   serviceMonitorSelector: